Choosing the Right Pistol Training Course

 Price Alone Slows Progress

-The reality often surprises students.
+However, the reality often surprises students.

 Here’s how personal instruction delivers better value:

-• Every minute supports your improvement.
+• Every minute directly supports your improvement

-• Each drill has a clear purpose.
+• Each drill has a clear and specific purpose

-• Instructor’s correction happens immediately.
+• Instructor correction happens immediately

-• Each session builds momentum.
+• Each session builds measurable momentum

 Safety Comes First —